 - Flexibility to work days, evenings, or nights; overtime may be required

 - Pass a criminal history background check

-All successful candidates are required to comply with all UT System Police or departmental policies, procedures, and directives as well as UT System Rules and Regulations of the Board of Regents, institutional rules, regulations, policies, and procedures.
+All successful candidates are required to comply with all UT System Police policies, procedures, and directives as well as Rules and Regulations of the Board of Regents of The University of Texas System, and all institutional rules, regulations, policies, and procedures.